docker-library/docs/kaazing-gateway/README.md

 $ docker run --name some-kaazing-gateway -h somehostname -e GATEWAY_OPTS="-Dgateway.hostname=somehostname -Xmx512m -Djava.security.egd=file:/dev/urandom" -v /some/gateway-config.xml:/kaazing-gateway/conf/gateway-config.xml:ro -d kaazing-gateway
 ```

-For information on the syntax of the Kaazing Gateway configuration files, see [the official documentation](http://developer.kaazing.com/documentation/5.0/index.html) (specifically the [Configuration Guide](http://developer.kaazing.com/documentation/5.0/admin-reference/r_conf_elementindex.html)).
+For information on the syntax of the Kaazing Gateway configuration files, see [the official documentation](https://kaazing.com/doc/5.0/index.html) (specifically the *For Administrators* section).

 If you wish to adapt the default Gateway configuration file, you can use a command such as the following to copy the file from a running Kaazing Gateway container: